AlainParadis/program-transformation/university.md

 	Consistent, persuasive and targeted messaging has the power to attract university Arts grads to our program.
 </p>
 <blockquote>
-	Turn your Arts degree into a career with Algonquin’s Graphic Design program—where creativity meets employability.
+	“Turn your Arts degree into a career with Algonquin’s Graphic Design program—where creativity meets employability.”
 </blockquote>
 <p>
 	The benefits listed above contain the messaging that needs to be communicated in the specified channels.